kvertacnik/Practical_Bioinformatics_Workshop/3_software.md

 Programming languages can be broadly categorized into two types based on how they convert source code into binary.
 * An interpreted language (e.g., Python, R) uses an interpreter which reads the source code line by line and executes each line as it is read.
 The interpreter translates the source code into machine code at runtime.

 * A compiled language (e.g., C, C++) is converted into machine code before runtime.
-During "compiling", a compiler program converts the source code into an executable file that can be run on the target machine.
-The compiled code is optimized for the specific hardware and operating system of the machine on which it is intended to run.
+During "compiling", a compiler program converts the source code into an executable file.
+The compiled code is optimized for the specific hardware and operating system of the machine on which it is intended to run, e.g., macOS with Intel processor.

 ### Compiled languages: installing from source code
 1. Download the software package.
 They are often compressed in `.tar.gz` or `.gz` format; use `tar -xvf package.tar.gz` or `gunzip package.gz` to decompress.
 2. Go into the decompressed source code folder.
 There should be a file named "configure".
 3. In the source code folder, run `./configure` <br>
-   If you do not have permission to install programs, list a path to where you can install programs <br>
+   If you do not have permission to install programs, list a path to where you do have permission <br>
    `./configure --prefix=/installation/folder` <br>

 4. In the source code folder, run `make`